A brilliant bio is...

-Because whether it's a good, complicated, average or "hard to articulate" story we're dealing with, rest assured it deserves your time and respect because this is your life we're talking about.
+Because whether it's an epic, complicated, sad or "hard to articulate" story we're dealing with, rest assured it deserves your time and respect because this is your life we're talking about.
 And how it informs what you do.

 The "normal" way of writing a bio will never do you justice.
-Storytelling elements, intelligent brainstorming, and insight are our drills and hammer for building an exciting new perspective - formalizing and simplifying what is wild and complex is always the path to a Dead End.
+Storytelling elements, intelligent brainstorming, and insight are the heartbeat of an exciting new perspective - formalizing and simplifying what is wild and complex is always the path to a Dead End.

 Because truth is?
-Your story is only as alive, inspired, and beautiful as you'll let it be.
+Your story is only as alive as you'll let it be.

 This is how we do it.

 We set up an appointment to get on the phone and go at it - interview style - for one hour.
-I’m your Oprah and your Charlie Rose; you’re my pundit, my star, my source.
 We’ll discuss you, your business, your clients - and maybe a few random things you'll be surprised pertain - to get to the crux of your story, capturing the flesh, muscle, and bone of your brand.

-Over the course of our project, we’ll have THREE scheduled check-ins via email where we review drafts, giving you a chance to fact check, weigh in, and take part in this process so you walk away with a product you're in love with.
+Over the course of our project, we’ll have THREE scheduled check-ins via email where we review our working bio, giving you a chance to fact check, weigh in, and take part in this process so you walk away with a product you're in love with.
 After each check-in, I will revise.

-By the end, we'll have taken that wild, untamable thing you've been trying to simplify and capture on a flat screen...and turned it into a poignant work of art that demonstrates - you are a force.
+By the end, we'll have taken that wild, untamable thing you've been trying to simplify and capture on a flat screen and turned it into a poignant work of art that proves you are a force...